 Galdieria: Adapt and Conquer

 Another group of living organisms that produce phycocyanins to increase their photosynthetic capabilities are found among algae of the division Rhodophyta.
-One of these, Galdieria sulphuraria, is a genuine jewel in the quest for survival and is currently in the approval process to be added as natural color option in the US and EU.
+One of these, Galdieria sulphuraria, is a genuine jewel in the quest for survival and is currently in the approval process to be added as natural colour option in the US and EU.

 Spirulina platensis, a microalga